Leaving Bahamas devastated, Dorian regains strength to crawl up U.S. coast | Devdiscourse

 Dorian killed one person in Puerto Rico before hovering over the Bahamas for two days with torrential rains and fierce winds that whipped up 12-18 foot (3.7- to 5.5-meter) storm surges.
 In the United States, South Carolina was preparing for a record storm surge, potentially reaching a height of 8 feet (2 meters) at the popular vacation destination of Myrtle Beach, the U.S. National Hurricane Center (NHC) said in an advisory.

 About a foot of rain will drop on flood-prone Charleston, S.C. and many parts of the coasts of the Carolinas on Thursday and Friday, said Bob Oravec, a forecaster with the National Weather Service's Weather Prediction Center in College Park, Maryland.
+"It's pretty substantial," he said.
 "It's already raining heavy in Charleston and up and down the coast," he said early Thursday.

 Media reported flooding in historic downtown Charleston before sunup early Thursday, and more than 160,000 homes and businesses were without power along with the South Carolina and Georgia coastal areas, according to the tracking site poweroutage.us.